VentureCraft/revisionable/readme.md

 ### userResponsible()

 Returns the User that was responsible for making the revision.
-A user model is returned, or null if there was no user recorded.
+A user model is returned, or false if there was no user recorded.

 The user model that is loaded depends on what you have set in your `config/auth.php` file for the `model` variable.